Quotes arranged by Author, A

 • When a dream takes hold of you, what can you do?
 You can run with it, let it run your life, or let it go and think for the rest of your life about what might have been.
 (Gesundheit!)

-Adams, Philip
+Adams, Phillip

 • Most people can do extraordinary things if they have the confidence or take the risks.
 Yet most people don't.
 They sit in front of the telly and treat life as if it goes on forever.